feniljain/knowledge-base/compilers/README.md

 - Building a high performance JSON parser: https://dave.cheney.net/paste/gophercon-sg-2023.html
 - Nice intro understanding to terms in LTO and what it is: https://convolv.es/guides/lto/
 - Compiler Resources: https://gist.github.com/RealNeGate/d0d45b74d7352872d4cf2470a600fbbb
+- How JIT Compilers are Implemented and Fast: Pypy, LuaJIT, Graal and More: https://kipp.ly/jits-impls/

 ## Blog series/Articles collection: